 Landcare on the Tableland started in the late 1980’s.
-Our current group, Strathbogie Tableland Landcare Group (STLG), was reformed in August 2005 and currently has about 50 member properties.
-It is an incorporated body insured through the VFF Farm Tree and Land Association.
-Prior to the STLG, landcare on the Tableland was the Seven Creeks Landcare Group.
+Our current group, Strathbogie Landcare, was reformed in August 2005 and currently has about 50 member properties.
+It is an incorporated body through membership of Landcare Victoria Inc.

 Magiltan & Spring Creeks weed control In Spring 2016 we started a weed control program along these two creeks (upstream of the township).
 Blackberry and Holly have become well established along parts of the creek and require removal.
 The first seasons weed control is behind us and the results are good.

 ‘Bridge to Bridge’ – this sub-group of the SL manages the Bridge to Bridge walking track ‘behind’ Strathbogie Township, between Smith’s Bridge and Spring Creek Bridge.
 New extensions are under development to Armstrong St Bridge and Magiltan Creek.
 Working Bees are every few months from 0900-1100am, meeting at Smith’s Bridge.
 All welcome.
 Read about progress on the Strathbogie Ranges – Nature View Blog.

 ‘A Guide to Achieving Water Quality and River Health on the Strathbogie Tableland’ – STLG recently launched the group booklet (approximate project value: $2,500).